younghyopark/rdock/README.md

 # 🚢 rdock

-Remote development docking station.
+Persistent dev station for remote development.
 One command to deploy a complete development environment with persistent terminal and VS Code in your browser.
+No need to consistently relogin to your SSH every single time

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.11+-blue.svg" alt="Python 3.11+">